SantiagoYanezFerreiro/ZeroFoodWaste/README.md

 ![Zero Food Waste Responsive Design](assets/images/responsivedesign.PNG)

 Zero Food Waste is a non-profit association whose mission is to contribute to reducing Global Food Waste.

 For this purpose 1)it allows companies like restaurants and supermarkets that want to donate food to get in touch through it with charities and other organisations that could use this food.
 2) Offers information and a newsletter to raise awareness about this problem and inform users about related events.

-The website provides general statistics and information about Worldwide Food Waste and their future predictions.
-A quiz to keep users engaged while learning.
+The website provides general statistics and information about Worldwide Food Waste and their future predictions and a quiz to keep users engaged while learning.
 Also uses the Google Maps API to display the countries that waste the most food globally.
 The who are we?
 Page contains info about the company; its history, mission & values and their current & future actions to fight this problem.

 ## User Experience

-### First Time Visitor Goals
+### Visitors Goals
 Understand the main purpose of the site and get to know the company.

 Easily navigate the site

 Check Social Media Sites to know if the organisation is reliable.

-### Returning Visitor Goals
-### Frequent User Goals
 Get Quizzed about this topic and learn new info in an enjoyable way (Quiz, Page).

 Be able to contact the company to donate (businesses) or receive donated food (charities).

 Get Information about the organisation; it history, accomplishments and future plans.

 Be able to reach out Zero Food Waste through a form for collaborations and general queries.

 Have the option to sign up for the newsletter to receive invitations to special events and tips about how to reduce Food Waste.

 ### Organisation Goals:
 •	Increase Brand Awareness and Brand Image.

 •	Get as many entities and people as possible to contact the company for exchanges of food, possible collaborations, and events.

 •	Grant access to visitors to relevant Food Waste statistics that will raise their awareness about the topic and contribute to reduce their ecological print.